kkew3/filekeepupdate/README.md

 ## Mechanism

-- If the file has never downloaded from URL, download it.
+- If the file has never been downloaded from URL, download it and record the hash.
 - If the file has been downloaded before (with hash recorded), and if the latest downloaded file has the same hash as the recorded one, remove the latest download.